sterlingvm/Election-Analysis/README.md

 # Election-Analysis

 ## Project Overview
 Seth, A Colorado Board of Elections employee has asked for help completing the election audit of a recent local congressional election.
-He has asked us to build code in Python complete the audit and needs help with the following tasks:
+He has asked us to build code in Python helps to complete the audit and needs help with the following tasks:

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.